 • CFDs on Commodity Futures: Yes

-Plus500 has invested heavily in its proprietary WebTrader platform.
+While testing, it was pretty evident that Plus500 has invested heavily in its proprietary WebTrader platform, which has taken the ease of use to a new level.
 For many, this is a significant improvement on the dated look and feel of the widely used MetaTrader platform.
-Beginners and casual traders can appreciate its intuitive yet feature-rich interface (*beginners have access to an unlimited demo account where they need to start their trading experience with Plus500).
+Beginners and casual traders can appreciate its intuitive yet feature-rich interface.

-Plus500 has built some great research tools into the platform.
-The +Insights tool provides unique data like most traded instruments and most profit-making positions among Plus500 clients.
-During my tests, I experienced spreads of 41 pips in gold and 4 pips in WTI oil.
+One thing I believe is a great advantage for traders is high-quality research tools built into the Plus500 platform.
+It’s called +Insights, and it provides unique data like the most traded instruments and the most profit-making positions among Plus500 clients.
+During my tests, the spread was 41 pips in gold and 4 pips in WTI oil.

 Pros